eugenedakin/pigpio-GPIO/README.md

 those examples used in Python.

 v1.2 (20 May 2020)
--Added many error constants (over 150)
+*Added many error constants (over 150)
--Added gpio_read method
+*Added gpio_read method
--Added gpioSetPullUpDown method and constants
+*Added gpioSetPullUpDown method and constants

 v1.3 (29 May 2020)
 -Added gpioInitialise